University of Nevada-Las Vegas vs University of Nevada-Reno

 The Financial Comparison

-Ten years after enrollment, University of Nevada-Reno graduates earn a median of $60,614 compared to $55,037 at University of Nevada-Las Vegas.
-The payback period is 9.1 years at University of Nevada-Las Vegas versus 8 years at University of Nevada-Reno.
+Then look at what that buys.
+Ten years after enrollment, University of Nevada-Reno graduates earn a median $60,614 against $55,037 at University of Nevada-Las Vegas.
+The cost earns itself back in 9.1 years at University of Nevada-Las Vegas and 8 years at University of Nevada-Reno.

-Graduates leave University of Nevada-Reno with a median $18,922 in debt versus $19,450 at University of Nevada-Las Vegas.
-The debt-to-earnings ratios are 0.49 and 0.46 respectively - financial advisors generally recommend staying below 1.0.
+Finally, the debt you'd carry out.
+Graduates leave University of Nevada-Reno owing a median $18,922 versus $19,450 at University of Nevada-Las Vegas.
+Their debt-to-earnings ratios are 0.49 and 0.46 - and the rule of thumb is to keep that under 1.0, meaning debt no bigger than a first year's pay.

 Head-to-Head Numbers